-Hair loss, or androgenetic alopecia to give it its correct name, is something that around will experience in some form or another.
-While women can also lose their hair, – studies suggest that eight million women in the UK have this issue – the condition is more prevalent in men.
+Hair loss, or androgenetic alopecia to give it its correct name, is something that almost everyone will experience in some form or another.
+While women can also lose their hair, studies suggest that eight million women in the UK have this issue – the condition is more prevalent in men.

 The commonly shared social belief is that hair loss is just ‘one of those things’ which happens due to genetics.
-However, there is a greater understanding of the causes of hair loss, giving way to revolutionary treatments available to slow down or halt hair loss in both men and women.
+However, there is a greater understanding of the causes of hair loss, leading to revolutionary treatments that can slow down or halt hair loss in both men and women.

 Reasons To Prevent Hair Loss

 To some, losing your hair can be a sobering reminder of ageing, and thus a depressing prospect.
-Additionally, hair loss can bring down your confidence and adversely affect your self-esteem.
-So it’s unsurprising why people want to protect the hair they have and prevent their hair from falling out.
+Additionally, hair loss can significantly impact your confidence and negatively affect your self-esteem.
+Therefore, it’s unsurprising that people want to protect the hair they have and prevent it from falling out.

 The Hair Loss Cycle

-Everyone goes through a hair loss cycle which ends, as mentioned above, in losing some hair – around 100 strands per day.
+Everyone goes through a hair loss cycle, which ends, as mentioned above, with the loss of some hair, approximately 100 strands per day.

 Anagen Phase

-The anagen phase is the growth phase, and it is the time between the start of the hair growth and when the hair reaches its full length.
+The anagen phase is the growth phase, spanning the time between the start of hair growth and when the hair reaches its full length.

 Catagen Phase

-The catagen phase is the transitional phase that lasts only about 10 days.
+The catagen phase is a transitional phase that lasts approximately 10 days.
 It’s where the hair begins to get weaker.

 Telogen Phase

-The telogen phase is where the hair falls out.
-The follicle left behind will not grow hair again for around three months, and after that the cycle repeats.
+The telogen phase is characterised by hair loss.
+The follicle left behind will not grow hair again for around three months, and after that, the cycle repeats.

 Causes of Hair Loss

-Human beings naturally lose up to 100 hairs every day, and it doesn’t leave a physical mark although mentally it can be a strain.
+Human beings naturally lose up to 100 hairs every day, and it doesn’t leave a physical mark, although it can be mentally stressful.
 Causes of hair loss include:

-If the hair loss you are suffering from is hereditary, then there are drugs that can be taken such as Finasteride which will prevent further hair loss.
+If the hair loss you are experiencing is hereditary, some medications can be taken, such as Finasteride, which can help prevent further hair loss.

 Stress

-The stress hormone, cortisol, makes the hair that is already grown move into the telogen part of the cycle much more quickly.
+The stress hormone cortisol causes the hair that is already in the anagen phase of the cycle to transition into the telogen phase much more quickly.
 Some stress sufferers also develop the habit of playing with their hair, or even pulling it out completely, as a coping mechanism.
-This is called trichotillomania and this will remove hair or weaken it as well.
-Plus, stress can cause problems with appetite, and if you aren’t consuming enough vitamins and minerals your hair will become weak and fall out more readily.
+This is called trichotillomania, and it can cause hair to be removed or weakened.
+Plus, stress can cause problems with appetite, and if you aren’t consuming enough vitamins and minerals, your hair will become weak and fall out more readily.

-Reducing the stress in your life is perhaps easier said than done, but it is something to look into more thoroughly, with expert help, if this is an issue.
+Reducing stress in your life may be easier said than done, but it is something worth exploring more thoroughly, with expert help, if this is an issue.

 Smoking

 Smoking can cause issues with circulation.
 Your blood carries vitamins, nutrients and, most importantly, hormones around your body.
 So it’s understandable that poor circulation can affect the amount of nutrients delivered to your hair follicles and affect hair growth.
-This can mean that the scalp is unable to get enough blood to it to form complete follicles and grow hair, and it can weaken the follicles that are already there.
+This can mean that the scalp is unable to receive enough blood to form complete follicles and grow hair, and it can weaken the follicles that are already present.

 Hormonal Changes

-The male sex hormone known as testosterone, which is present in both men and women, plays a vital part in the maintenance of hair.
-Testosterone is converted into dihydrotestosterone which can cause hair follicles to become inactive – hair will no longer grow.
+The male sex hormone testosterone, which is present in both men and women, plays a vital role in maintaining hair.
+Testosterone is converted into dihydrotestosterone, which can cause hair follicles to become inactive – hair will no longer grow.

 When women go through the menopause they will produce less oestrogen and more testosterone.
-In turn, the testosterone will be turned into dihydrotestosterone, which can effect the hair follicles and cause the hair follicles to shrink.
+In turn, testosterone is converted into dihydrotestosterone, which can affect the hair follicles and cause them to shrink.

 It is wise to speak to your doctor if you feel that you are going through the menopause; there are drugs and therapies which can ease the symptoms, balance your hormones, and reduce the hair loss you may be suffering.